node-muneem/muneem/docs/HttpAsked.md

 ## Properties

 **id** : An unique id which can be used to identify all the transactions in logs related to one request.
-This is by default not set until `generateUniqueReqId` property of server is set to `true`.
+This is by default not set until `requestId` property of server is set to `true` or set to a function to generate unique id.

 **params** : This is not set in case of static URLs.
 Otherwise it is a map where all the properties are the name of the parameters.
-Check [Anumargak](https://github.com/NaturalIntelligence/anumargak) for more detail.
+Check [Anumargak](https://github.com/node-muneem/anumargak) for more detail.

 **headers** : Request header parameters map.

 **query** : Query parameters map.

-**_native** : Native request, in case you need to process it.
+**_native** : Native request.
+You should avoid to use it, use *stream* instead.

-**stream** : Request Body stream
+**stream** : Metered request stream.

 **data** : Request Body content.
 It'll be set when you call `readBody` method.